KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 | **Forensic Field** | Diagnostic recursion | Restoration | ∂t(σγ) = 0 |

 Each field is not a separate layer, but a phase of one living continuum.
-The Grand Unified Equation encompasses them all.
+The Grand Unified Equation of Reality encompasses them all.

 ---